Journal of Orthopaedic & Sports Physical Therapy

 Published Article/Book Citation

-Author Posting.
 Copyright © JOSPT and the Orthopaedic and Sports Physical Therapy Sections of the American Physical Therapy Association, 2002.
-This article is posted here by permission of the publisher for personal use, not for redistribution.
+Posted by permission.